UBC-CIC/Research-Innovation-Knowledge-Graph/docs/UserGuide.md

 The main graph displays all the researchers in the graph, where each researcher is represented as a node and an edge is the connection between two researchers.
 A connection between two researchers means that they have co-authored a research paper together.

+The size of a node represents how well-connected a researcher is, the more connections the larger the node.

+The thickness of an edge represents how strong the connection is between researchers, which is determined by how many papers the they have co-authored.

+Hovering over a node in the graph displays the researchers name and greys out the rest of the graph *except* for their direct connections

 The color of each node represents which faculty they are in.
 Opening the [Graph Legend](#Graph-Legend) on the [Side Panel](#Side-Panel) will display which color represents which faculty.
 The thickness of the edge represents how well connected two researchers are, and this metric is determined by the number of papers the researchers share.

 At the bottom right of the main graph are 3 view options.
 The `+` and `-` allows the user to zoom in and out of the graph respectively.
 These can also be controlled by using the scroll wheel to zoom in and out.
 The last option returns the graph to the default zoom level and centers the graph.